More than a year since the last post.

 It started feeling pretentious, and pointless, to write about things that I don’t fully understand.
 I reasoned that perhaps a better use of the time would be to read more instead of writing half-baked opinions.
 Anyways, there was a very strong desire to write this one.

 Last month I turned 30.
-Completed 30 revolutions of a star while living on a planet.
-You can count that as an achievement.
+Completed 30 trips around a star while living on a planet.
+An achievement?
+Maybe.
 Not that I played any active part in achieving it.
-Still something noteworthy, I suppose.
-Besides this, in terms of personal achievements, there is not much to write home about.
-And no, that’s not a pessimistic statement.
-This is not going to be a depressing rant. 🙂
+Still, something noteworthy, I suppose.
+Besides this, there is not much to write home about in terms of personal achievements.
+And no, that’s not a defeatist statement.
+This is not going to be a depressing rant. 😀

 The objective of writing this post is to recap my major life experiences and document the learnings, if any, from them.
 Another aim is to have this account as a reference for the future.
-The intention is to revisit this, say 10 years down the line.
-I feel that you can’t trust your memory for this purpose and a written account is the better option.
+The intention is to revisit this, say 10 years down the line, to assess the relative personal growth.
+I feel that the memory can’t be relied upon for this and a written account is the better option.

-Considering the objectives, this is a personal exercise, in its entirety, and the irony of doing it in a public post is not lost on me.
+Given the objectives, this is a personal exercise, in its entirety, and the irony of doing it in a public post is not lost on me.
 Still, allow me the indulgence.
-Some feedback from others, although not expected, would be very much appreciated.
+Some feedback from others, although not intended, would be very much appreciated.

 So, after completing about 40% of the productive life, what have been my most important learnings?

 During various phases of my life, I used to be worried about different things.
-School homework, board exams, the JEE, GPA, counter-strike missions, job interviews, office work.
-At each stage, the worries of the past seemed trivial.
-And amusing.
+School homework, board exams, the JEE, counter-strike missions, the GPA, jobs, office work.
+At each stage, the worries of the past seemed trivial and amusing.
 A sign of maturity, perhaps.
 But the finer point I am trying to make here is this – if you realize how futile your past worries were, then use this realization to measure up your responses to the present day problems.
 Don’t overreact.

 Ok.
 Enough of the b-grade philosophy.

 What follows is a retrospection; some short notes on things I believe are worth reviewing.
+This is primarily a dialogue with self rather than giving advice to others.
 Settle down, because it’s going to take a while.
 It might also get cringeworthy.
 You have been forewarned.

 There are times when we don’t necessarily want to do something, but also know the consequences of not doing it.
 If the fear of consequences outweighs our desire, then we make a decision out of fear.
 This could be the fear of failure.
 Fear of missing out on something.
 Or the fear of future uncertainty.
 The idea is that the fear of consequences compels you to make a choice.
-This is not bad per say, as long as the process of decision-making remains rational.
-Given sufficient information, these could be some of the best decisions we take in life.
+And I don’t think that this is bad per say.
+As long as the process of decision-making remains rational, these could be some of the best decisions we make in life.

-The other kind of choices are the ones we make because we love doing something.
-This is quite straightforward and requires no further explanation, I hope.
+Next are the kind of choices that we make because we love doing something.
+This is quite straightforward and demands no further explanation, I hope.

 And then there are choices we make out of convenience.
 This is the laziest option.
 We choose the easiest alternative available at any given moment.
-We don’t bother to collect enough information before making a decision.
+We don’t bother with collecting enough information before making a decision.
 It’s not a choice we make out of fear of consequences, as we don’t even know what the consequences would be.
-There are no particular feelings of like or dislike, so it’s not a choice made out of love.
+Also, there are no strong feelings of like or dislike, so it’s not a choice made out of love.
 It’s essentially the art of just going with the flow.
 The art of being casual and relaxed.
 The art of not giving a fuck.